thunkware/auto-valhalla/README.md

 ## Notes & limitations

+- If annotation-selected classes fail conversion, an exception is thrown by default.
+Use `annotation.on-fail-throw` to change behavior.
-- Classes that fail verification after rewriting are, by default, left as identity classes (only annotation-selected classes fail loudly by default).
-Use `annotation.on-fail-throw` / `includes.on-fail-throw` to make such cases fail with an exception.
+- If includes-selected classes fail conversion, the classes are left as identity classes.
+Use `includes.on-fail-throw` to change behavior.
 - A converted class is `final`.
-If anything subclasses it, that subclass will stop loading.
+If anything subclasses it, that subclass will fail class loading.
 - The agent rewrites identity records and final classes only.
 It never transforms JDK/system classes or its own support classes.
-Non-final classes are converted (as final) when the effective mode set includes `mark-class-final` — the default for both `annotation-mode` and `includes-mode`; any existing subclass then fails to load.
+Non-final classes are converted (as final) when the mode includes `mark-class-final`; any existing subclass then fails to load.
 - **Semantics change.** For a converted class, `==` becomes value equality (two instances with equal fields compare `==`), `equals`/`hashCode` of the two fields, `synchronized` methods no longer take a monitor, and